LEARNAcademy/syllabus/rails/associations.md

 ## Banking Challenge

 ### Setup
-- Create a new rails application and database
+- Create a new rails application and database.
-- Create a model for owner
+- Create a model for owner.
-- An owner has a name and address, and can have multiple credit cards
+- An owner has a name and address, and can have multiple credit cards.
-- Create a model for credit card
+- Create a model for credit card.
-- A credit card has a number, an expiration date, and an owner
+- A credit card has a number, an expiration date, and an owner.

 ### Challenges
-- Create three owners and save them in the database
+- Create three owners and save them in the database.
-- Create a credit card in the database for each owner
+- Create a credit card in the database for each owner.
-- Add two more credit cards to one of the owners
+- Add two more credit cards to one of the owners.

 ### Stretch Challenge
-- Add a credit limit to each card
+- Add a credit limit to each card.
-- Find the total credit extended to the owner with multiple credit cards
+- Find the total credit extended to the owner with multiple credit cards.

 ---
 [Back to Syllabus](../README.md#unit-five-intro-to-postgres-and-ruby-on-rails-models)